AppGeo/into-cartodb/readme.md

 into-cartodb -f path/to/file.ext -c
 ```

-Create mode throws an error if the table already exists in cartodb, replace and append modes throw an error if the table does not exist yet, replace won't leave your table in an inconsistent state if it fails (i.g. you stop it) but it will leave an extra table in your account.
+Create mode throws an error if the table already exists in cartodb, replace and append modes throw an error if the table does not exist yet.

 Supported formats are